dd32/td-gh-ex/readme.txt

 3. Log into your WP admin panel and click on the Design tab.
 Now click on the Zenzero theme to activate it.

 == Changelog ==
+Version 1.2.2
+* Update FontAwesome to 4.3.0 version
+* Fixed a bug that enlarged font
+* Minor bug fixes

 Version 1.2.1
 * Added WordPress 4.1 compatibility
 * Updated sticky post style